Simple Theory of Chiral Fermion Dark Matter: theory of chiral fermion DM

 One could have considered achieving $SU(2)_D$ symmetry breaking via other Higgs representations.
-It is economical if this Higgs also provides the 4-plet fermion a mass.
-The choice for the Higgs is then narrowed down to either 3-plet or 7-plet.
-A Higgs triplet would leave an unbroken $U(1)$, which would result in dark radiation in the early universe, which is excluded by BBN and highly constrained by Planck data~\cite{Aghanim:2018eyx}.
-Using two copies of triplet Higgs is possible, but that would introduce more parameters than the use of a single 7-plet of Higgs.
+It is economical if this Higgs also provides the 4-plet fermion with a mass.
+The choice for the Higgs is then narrowed down to either a 3-plet or 7-plet.
+A Higgs triplet would leave an unbroken $U(1)$, which would result in dark radiation in the early Universe, which is excluded by big bang nucleosynthesis (BBN) and highly constrained by Planck data~\cite{Aghanim:2018eyx}.
+Using two copies of a triplet Higgs is possible, but that would introduce more parameters than the use of a single 7-plet of Higgses.

 The stability of the DM candidate in the theory can be understood as follows.
 Since there is no mixing between $\psi$ and the SM fermions, fermion number conservation would imply that $\psi$ is stable.
-Furthermore, the lightest of $T'$ non-singlet particle should be stable, as $T'$ is an unbroken discrete gauge symmetry.
-The fermions from the 4-plet may be the lightest $T'$ non-singlet fields, as they transform as ${\bf 2'} + {\bf 2''}$ under $T'$.
+Furthermore, the lightest nonsinglet particle of $T'$ should be stable, as $T'$ is an unbroken discrete gauge symmetry.
+The fermions from the 4-plet may be the lightest $T'$ nonsinglet fields, as they transform as ${\bf 2'} + {\bf 2''}$ under $T'$.
 In this case the fermions which have a common mass is the only DM candidate.
 It is also possible that the fermion is heavier than either the gauge boson multiplet, or the physical Higgs multiplet, both of which transform as {\bf 3} of $T'$.
 In this case we realize a two-component DM, with a fermion and a boson.
 We shall analyze the DM phenomenology of both scenarios.

-We note parenthetically that a 7-plet of Higgs could also break $SU(2)_D$ down to $Q_6$, the double cover of $D_3$~\cite{Koca:1997td, hep-ph/0410270,Berger:2009tt}.
+We note parenthetically that a 7-plet of Higgses could also break $SU(2)_D$ down to $Q_6$, the double cover of $D_3$~\cite{Koca:1997td, hep-ph/0410270,Berger:2009tt}.
 However, if we adopt this breaking chain, we found that two of the components of the fermions would remain massless, which is excluded by BBN and Planck data~\cite{Aghanim:2018eyx}.
-Thus we restrict to our scenario of $SU(2)_D \rightarrow T'.$
+Thus, we restrict to our scenario of $SU(2)_D \rightarrow T'.$

 The Yukawa interaction terms of the dark sector in the theory are given by

 The coefficients here are determined by the standard Clebsch-Gordan decomposition.
 A bare mass term for the fermion is forbidden (since $\mathbf{4} \otimes \mathbf{4}$ yielding a singlet is antisymmetric) and thus $\psi$ acquires its mass from the Yukawa interaction terms after the 7-plet scalar field develops its VEV.
 The scalar potential of the model is given by